Gorillas In Uganda | Silverback Gorillas in Uganda – Facts

-When is the most ideal time of the year to see gorillas in Uganda?
+When is the most ideal time of the year to see Silverback Gorillas in Uganda?

 The most ideal time of the year to see Mountain Gorillas in Uganda depends on individual interests.
+But, based on experience, the dry seasons of June to September and December to February are the best time for gorilla trekking in Uganda.
 The wet season that begins from March winds down to May then October to November.

 The forests display the thicker and verdant vegetation, yet perfect for visitors who want to avoid huge crowds.
 However, travelers should be prepared to walk through muddy and slippery forest trails, yet better chances of encountering numerous bird species.

-The dry season from June to September and December to February offer drier and less slippery forest trails, yet are typically more crowded.
+The dry season from June to September and December to February offers better gorilla trekking conditions drier and less slippery forest trails hence the most ideal months for gorilla trekking, yet are typically more crowded.